loganhenslee/Vaccine-Twitter-Sentiment-Analysis/README.md

 # Vaccine-Twitter-Sentiment-Analysis
 Using VADER to classify sentiment of tweets and annotate data.
+Python Notebook included in main root.

  Analysis and report conclusion created May 4, 2021.